Jared Spurgeon: Captaincy and injuries

 As Spurgeon's former defensive partner Ryan Suter left the Wild for Dallas during the offseason, Alex Goligoski was signed to replace him on the Wild's top defensive pair for 2021–22.
 After delivering a cross-check to Pavel Buchnevich's right ankle during a game against the St. Louis Blues on May 2, Spurgeon was fined $5,000 by the NHL Department of Player Safety but avoided a suspension.
 He finished the regular season with 10 goals and a career-high 30 assists for 40 points over 65 games.

 On October 22, 2022, Spurgeon scored his 100th NHL goal and 348th point to pass centre Pierre-Marc Bouchard for fifth on the Wild's all-time points list.
 On February 19, 2023, during a game against the Nashville Predators, Spurgeon became the Wild's franchise scoring leader among defenceman with 370 career points.
 On January 18, 2024, Spurgeon was ruled out for the rest of the 2023–24 season due to multiple injuries that required surgeries.
 After spending the remainder of the season recovering, Spurgeon returned to the Minnesota Wild lineup for the 2024–25 season.
 He accumulated four goals and nine assists for 13 points before suffering another in-season injury against the Predators.
 On February 2, Spurgeon became the first defenseman in franchise history and fourth overall to reach the 400 point milestone.
 His 400th and 401st career points were scored in his 900th career NHL game and helped him pass Zach Parise for third-most points in franchise history.

+On March 14, 2026, he played in his 1,000th NHL game when the Wild played against the New York Rangers.